mariocc98/Host-server-troubleshooting/README.md

 # Host server troubleshooting
 <br>
 <h2>Description</h2>
 The host server, responsible for hosting the cloud environment for the clients, failed.
-There was no response from the server, and IPMI was unresponsive.
-I was tasked with investigating the issue and resolving it as quickly as possible
+The server became unresponsive, and IPMI was also non-functional.
+I was tasked with investigating the issue and resolving it as quickly as possible.
 <h2>My Role</h2>
-As the technician assigned to troubleshoot the server issue, I employed a variety of troubleshooting methods.
-Additionally, I contacted the server's primary provider for system diagrams and further information to aid in the investigation.
+As the technician assigned to troubleshoot the issue, I employed a systematic approach and a variety of troubleshooting methods.
+I also contacted the server's primary provider for system diagrams and additional information to assist with the investigation.
 <h2>Technical Trobleshooting</h2>
 First I followed a systematic approach, starting by inspecting the internal components to check for any loose connections.
 During my inspection, I found no visible damage on the motherboard.
 After further investigation, I decided to test the CPUs to identify any potential issues.
 This specific motherboard uses dual CPUs, so I tested one CPU at a time to determine if one had failed.